Home/Co-Occurring Conditions/Opioid Addiction

 Our Intensive Outpatient Program (IOP) offers deeper structure for those needing more frequent care while still maintaining their work or home responsibilities.

-A supportive group therapy session
+A supportive group therapy session for opioid addiction recovery

 Why Choose DeSoto Memorial Hospital Behavioral Health?